Point-seeking Button replaces Alonso at Monaco Grand Prix

 SAKHIR, Bahrain (AP) — Veteran British driver Jenson Button will step in for Fernando Alonso at the Monaco Grand Prix next month.

 Although the 37-year-old Button retired at the end of last season, he is taking Alonso’s seat for this single race because McLaren has allowed the Spaniard to make his IndyCar debut at the Indianapolis 500 on May 28.
+Both races are on the same day.

 “I’m thrilled to be making a one-off return to Formula 1 racing, and I couldn’t think of a better place to make that return,” Button said in a team statement on Friday.
 “I’ve won the race before, in 2009, and it’s one of my all-time favorite racetracks.
 It’s a tricky street circuit on which a good driver can really make a difference and, although the McLaren-Honda MCL32 hasn’t begun the season well, I think it may be more suited to Monaco than to the faster circuits.”